 The Office of Residential Life and Facilities Management have been working to thoroughly clean all housing and will be implementing safety measures for the arrival of students following guidelines from public health officials.
 We are following guidance from the World Health Organization and the Centers for Disease Control and Prevention and will continue to adjust as new information emerges.

 We are cleaning high-traffic points (door handles, handrails, water filling stations, elevators, dining locations, laundry facilities, etc.) even more frequently than usual.

 This is a shared responsibility.
 Please do your part to keep your spaces clean and to avoid sharing spaces and/or equipment.

 In order to support physical distancing, some rooms will be assigned fewer occupants.
 No more than two people will occupy rooms in residence halls.

-Will international students be able to access campus housing this fall?
+Will international students be able to access campus housing this spring?

 When will students be able to move in?

-The official move-in day will be Saturday August 15.
+Move-in for spring semester will be January 15–18.
 We are planning to assign time slots for you to move in throughout the day to support physical distancing.
 More information about move-in times will be shared in the coming weeks.